project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 0x00000000000d31f0 : xor r12d, r12d ; mov rax, r12 ; pop r12 ; ret
 ```

 We will use this to clear the r12.
-I use xor because we don't need to add those `p64(0)` then pop in a limited space like this situation.
+I use xor because we don’t need to add those `p64(0)` then pop in a limited space like this situation.
 Before we continue, let choose any address for rbp in the write of ret2dlresolve so that it will jump to there after the leak.
-I will choose the rw_section (because now we don't need stack more) so the code for ret2dlresolve will look like this:
+I will choose the rw_section (because now we don’t need stack more) so the code for ret2dlresolve will look like this:

 ```python
 # Conduct ret2dlresolve